Small tweaks go a long way

 The ZOE Method does not mean letting go of the foods you love, or even being perfect all the time.
 It's all about finding the little tweaks, swaps, and additions that work best for you.
 Your personal scores are your tool to help you do this.
 With the ZOE Method, you can enjoy eating the foods that you love and use the ZOE Insights app to explore all the different ways to boost their scores.
 Last week you mastered learning the best foods for your body.
 This week, you can use this new skill to your advantage.

 We've put together a list of hacks to help guide you on how to use your knowledge of the best foods for your biology to improve the scores of your favorite meals.

 Here are our tips and tricks that can help you boost your scores.
 As you learn how to build 75+ meals this week, play around with the ZOE Insights app and see which of them works for you.

-- Add healthy fats.
-Fats enhance the flavor of meals, help keep you full, and also help to keep your blood sugar levels in healthy ranges.
+Add healthy fats.
+Fats enhance the flavor of meals, help keep you full, and also help to keep your blood sugar levels in a healthy range.
 Try pairing ingredients richer in carbohydrates with fats that are high scoring for you.

 You don't have to use all these tips at every meal.
 Choose the ones that you feel work best for you.
 Which tip speaks to you the most?